grafana/google-sheets-datasource/docs/sources/query-editor.md

     - oss
     - enterprise
     - cloud
+aliases:
+  - /docs/plugins/grafana-googlesheets-datasource/latest/query-editor/
 weight: 200
 ---

 # Query editor

 The Google Sheets data source query editor configures the Google Sheets API query.
-Refer to the following sections to understand how to set each configuration option.
+Refer to the sections below to understand how to set each configuration option.

-{{< figure alt="The Google Sheets data source query editor configured to query a Google Sheet" src="/media/docs/plugins/google-sheets-query-editor-1.png" >}}
+{{< figure alt="The Google Sheets data source query editor configured to query a Google Sheet" src="/media/docs/plugins/google-sheets-query-editor-1.png" caption="The Google Sheets data source query editor configured to query a Google Sheet" >}}

 ## Spreadsheet ID

 The **Spreadsheet ID** field controls which spreadsheet to query.

 {{< admonition type="tip" >}}
 If you've configured a default spreadsheet ID in the data source settings, it will be automatically pre-filled when you create a new query.
-Refer to [Configure the data source](../setup/configure/#default-spreadsheet-id) for more information.
+Refer to [Configure the data source](configure/#default-spreadsheet-id) for more information.
 {{< /admonition >}}

 You can: